bcivitcioglu/berts/README.md

 In this part we will implement a BERT and train it on sizes of [10, 30, 100, 300, 1000].
 Then the testing part will be done to measure the F1 scores, using two methods.

 1. Fixed test dataset of size 200
-2. Test set that has 20% of the size of the training set
+2. Test set that has 10% and 20% of the size of the training set

 The expectations was that before size 300, we may not see any precision (therefore not an F1 score), and it seems to be correct.